uktrade/platform-tools/dbt_copilot_helper/COMMANDS.md

 [↩ Parent](#copilot-helper-codebase)

-    Sets up the application codebase for a CodeBuild project.
+    Sets up an application codebase for use within a DBT platform project.

 ## Usage